cloudmesh-community/sp19-222-97/project-report/report.md

 | Rank vs. Score      | -8.47387 | 24.6477   | -0.492092 | 0.242064  | 1.49504  | 0.000009       |
 | Rank vs. Rounds Won | -6.92834 | 29.9115   | -0.896032 | 0.802873  | 4.60790  | 0.226367       |

 With the correlation coefficients of the graph, most of the relationships we found did not have much importance.
-EXPAND THIS SECTION.
+As we can tell, the

 * __Gini Coefficient.__ Denoted by it's name, _Gini_, Gini coefficients are used with decision tree algorithms to measure the effectiveness of branches in a data tree.
-In a good model, we expect these to be closer to zero towards the leaves of a data tree. {}
+In a good model, we expect these to be closer to zero towards the leaves of a data tree [@lecture:2].

-:wave: why do we expect them to be close to zero? explicity state why and provide a resource as to why.

 ![Data Tree](images/dt.svg){#fig:data-tree}

 :wave: this figure is so big it doesn't really have a place here, maybe a table or a smaller portion would be better.

 For the Gini coefficients of the data tree representation, it was found that at the root node that it was precisely 0.238 for a sample size of 232 samples.
 Moving towards the true side of the graph, we found that Gini coefficients gradualy become closer to zero, with last branching node to only contain a Gini coefficient of 0.037.
 It should be noted that the data tree node is very lopsided.
-This could possibly indicate that the cost per each decision is rather high.
+This could possibly indicate that the cost per each decision is rather high [@lecture:2].

 :wave: overal the content in this section is good however a few resources would help streghten this.
 Additionally you can get in the weeds a bit more about what these values represent and mean.
 You can even use equations and math to help describe.

-:wave: how is R calcualted or what is it?

 ## Conclusion
 ---
 The deductions made from both of these experiments must be approached differently, since they are seperate models.
 According to the chart, we can see that the _R_ squared value for Rank vs. Year became 0.010008, for Rank vs. Score it was 0.242064, and for Rank vs. Rounds Won it was 0.802873. [@tbl:lin-reg].
 This should come as no real suprise, since we expect that any person who won more rounds has a higher rank then the others who did not win.
 We know that from the rather low values comparatively for Score and Year that there does not seem to be a strong linear relationship between Rank vs. Year and Rank vs. Score.

 As for the data tree model, it was discovered that the Gini coefficients for the model were indeed closer to zero but that the data tree itself was heavily lopsided [@fig:data-tree].
-This suggests that although their may be vague linear relationship when classifying the elements of the data tree, it has high cost for it's usage, meaning again it may not fit to be a very useful model.
+This suggests that although their may be vague linear relationship when classifying the elements of the data tree, it has high cost for it's usage, suggesting it may not fit to be a very useful model.
 The Gini coefficient at the first branch was 0.238, and the Gini coefficient at the last one was 0.37.
-Pruning of unnessecary leaves, mainly any branches whose Gini coefficients are already zero, could help this matter.
+Pruning of unnessecary leaves, mainly any branches whose Gini coefficients are already zero, could help this matter [@lecture:2].

-:wave:  avoid jargon like this 'meaning again it'

-:wave: find some resources on gini coeeficents and give a discission about them as you use them throughout this paper.